sdr-enthusiasts/docker-planefence/README.md

 Planefence will create a log of aircraft heard by your Feeder Station that are within a "fence", that is, less than a certain distance and lower than a certain altitude from your station.
 This log is displayed on a website and is also made available in daily CSV files.
-Furthermore, Planefence can send a notification for every plane in the fence to Mastodon, Discord, and/or Twitter, and with some add-on software/hardware, you will be able to collect noise figures to see how loud the aircraft are that fly above your Feeder Station.
+Furthermore, Planefence can send a notification for every plane in the fence to BlueSky, Mastodon, Discord, and/or MQTT.
+We used to support Twitter/X as well but this was deprecated when they started charging for API use.
+With some add-on software/hardware, you will be able to collect audio noise figures to see how loud the aircraft are that fly above your Feeder Station.

 Planefence is deployed as a Docker container and is pre-built for the following architectures: